Mathias Ross: Galatasaray

 On 8 September 2022, Ross signed a four-year contract with Galatasaray.
 It was announced that a transfer fee of €1,750,000 would be paid to the player's former team, AaB.

 Ross became the champion in the Süper Lig in the 2022–23 season with Galatasaray.
 Defeating Ankaragücü 4–1 away in the match played on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.

 On 4 July 4 2025, Galatasaray announced that it has parted ways with defender Ross.

 Loan to NEC Nijmegen

 On 21 July 2023, Ross was loaned out to the Eredivisie club NEC for one season.
 Accordingly, NEC Nijmegen would pay a temporary transfer fee of €250,000 to Galatasaray.

 Loan to Sparta Prague

 On 16 July 2024, it was confirmed that Ross joined Sparta Prague, which had Ross' former AaB manager, Lars Friis, as manager, on a loan deal for the 2024–25 season, with a purchase option of around €1.2 million.

+Plymouth Argyle

+On 21 August 2025, following his release from Turkish team Galatasaray, Ross signed a three-year contract with English League One club Plymouth Argyle F.C.